BrendanBetterman/SandSimJava/README.md

 A and D are the side scrolling keys

-Num 1-6 are the differnt sand
+1-6 are the differnt sand on keyboard above letters.

 1-3 are differnt colored sand that fall normally